4. In Love With Spring: My Novel Online

 “Oh brother,” Allie said.

 “It’s true!”
-Jules stabbed the air near Mandy’s face with her fork.
+Jules nodded.
 “The most creative geniuses are always intense!
 Look at Fyodor Dostoyevsky!”

 “If Mr. Wilkes says that Eddie and Kevin are the best, then they are,” Lisbeth said.
 Even though she was still in junior high, she’d been taking private lessons with Mr. Wilkes for two years, so the others accepted her judgement as sound, and resumed eating.